iamtomhewitt/home-dashboard/README.md

 Originally created using the [Smashing](https://github.com/Smashing/smashing) dashboard in Ruby, but moved to a [Unity3D](https://unity.com/) project as I was after some interactivity (such as adding and removing from a shopping list) instead of just displaying information (And also I could customize the widgets further than the Smashing dashboard).

-I have also built a simple [react app](https://github.com/iamtomhewitt/home-dashboard-list-uploader) to keep an online list that can be accessed from iPhone shortcuts.

 ## 🎯 Widgets
 The current set of widgets on my dashboard are: